 Why You Should Use Breaks

 Different environments are demanding and challenging for kids.
 Depending on where you are, your child faces social demands, language demands, expectations in the environment, information processing and sensory processing from all channels.

-It’s easy to understand why your child may become overwhelmed in various environments.
+It’s easy to understand why your child may become overwhelmed.
 Being overwhelmed can lead to anxiety reactions.
 Have you ever felt that way at work, or even home where there’s a lot going on?